-One warm day, I was driving it, with my girl friend by my side and for some long forgotten reason, decided that she needed a jolt.
+One warm day, I was driving with my girlfriend by my side and for some long-forgotten reason, decided that she needed a jolt.
 This gal had plenty of spunk and brains, so a wise person did not mess with her – but this day – I did it anyway.

-While cruising down a quiet stretch of road, I faked a huge, face scrunching, multi-breathed whopper of a sneeze and synchronized a hard punch of that pedal with the wall-wrecking “ah-chu!” – which of course blew fluid all over the windshield before us.
+While cruising down a quiet stretch of road, I faked a huge, face scrunching, multi-breath whopper of a sneeze and synchronized it with a hard punch of that pedal with the wall-wrecking “AH-CHUUUUU!” – which of course blew fluid all over the windshield before us.